Probing Neutrino Hierarchy and Chirality via Wakes

-In this {\emph Letter} we discuss how these neutrino wakes are produced by non-linear CDM halos and compute the expected size and signal of the wakes, and investigate the observability with upcoming surveys.
-Moreover, we also delineate the evolution of the \nur for the case of Dirac neutrinos, and consider its detection with this method.

-{\it Neutrino wakes and Lensing Signal.}---At high redshift individual neutrinos move at large velocities, but the bulk flow of neutrinos with respect to the CDM is small.
-Because of their large velocities, neutrinos traverse large distances and experience the inhomogeneous gravational potentials at different places, as a result a bulk relative velocity field between the neutrinos and dark matter particles is induced.
+{\it Neutrino wakes and lensing signal.}---Because of the free streaming of neutrinos over large scales, the bulk flow of neutrinos grows slowly compared to that of CDM; as a result a bulk relative velocity field between neutrinos and CDM is induced.
 The relative velocity field can be computed from the primordial density perturbations and its variance is given by

-where $\theta\equiv\nabla\cdot{\bm v}$ is the velocity divergence transfer function, and $\Delta^2_\zeta(k)$ is the primordial curvature perturbation spectrum \cite{Zhu:2013}.
-This variance was computed for $\nu_L$ in \cite{Zhu:2013} where it was found to be comparable with the thermal velocity at late times.
+where $\theta\equiv\nabla\cdot{\bm v}$ is the velocity divergence transfer function and $\Delta^2_\zeta(k)$ is the primordial curvature power spectrum \cite{Zhu:2013}.
+This variance was computed for the $\nu_L$ in Ref. \cite{Zhu:2013} where it was found to be comparable with the thermal velocity at late times.
 The $\nu_L$ relative velocity power spectrum is shown in Fig. \ref{fig:relvel} for the case of a single 0.05 eV neutrino.
-The relative velocity fields are well correlated at large scales \cite{Zhu:2013}.
-The coherency scale, which is defined here as the distance where the correlation function drops to half its maximum value, is $R=14.5$ Mpc/$h$ for $\nu_L$ at $z=0.3$.
-We take $\sqrt{\langle v^2_{\nu_L c}\rangle}=418\mr{km/s}$ as the typical relative velocity.
-The one dimensional neutrino velocity dispersion is $\sigma(z)=2.077T_{\nu}(z)/m_\nu\simeq2716\mr{km/s}$ for $\nu_L$.
+The velocity coherent scale, which is defined as the distance where the relative velocity correlation function drops to half its maximum value \cite{Zhu:2013}, is $R=14.5$ Mpc/$h$ for the $\nu_L$ at $z=0.3$.
+In the following calculations, we take $\sqrt{\langle v^2_{\nu_L c}\rangle}=418\ \mr{km/s}$ at $z=0.3$ as the typical relative velocity.
+The one-dimensional neutrino velocity dispersion is $\sigma(z)=2.077T_{\nu}(z)/m_\nu\simeq2716\ \mr{km/s}$ for the $\nu_L$ at $z=0.3$.

-We now compute the neutrino wake induced by a dark matter halo with a given mass $M$ via linear response theory.
-We approximate the neutrinos' distribution as Maxwell-Boltzmann, which is sufficiently accurate for the relevent densities and temperatures.
-Assuming neutrinos flow over the dark matter halo coherently with velocity $v_{\nu c} =\sqrt{\langle v^2_{\nu_L c}\rangle}$, the density contrast at point $\bm{r}$ is given by \cite{Binney:2008}:
+We now compute the neutrino wake induced by a dark matter halo of mass $M$ via linear response theory.
+We approximate the neutrinos' distribution as Maxwell Boltzmann, which is sufficiently accurate for the relevant densities and temperatures.
+Here, we take the halo as the origin point.
+Assuming neutrinos flow over the dark matter halo coherently with a velocity $v_{\nu c}(z) =\sqrt{\langle v^2_{\nu_L c}\rangle}(z)$, the neutrino density contrast at point $\bm{r}$ is given by \cite{Binney:2008}